Originally this essay was concerned with the ultimate solution of the conflict between Harry Potter and the Dark Lord.

 And Riddle was just a lucky catch.

 Because what the Dementors seem really to require is a *newborn* child.
-Any child which has already formed attachments and taken the first steps toward normal human interactions would already be of no use to them, except as the source of a soul to devour.
+A child which has already formed attachments and taken the first steps toward normal human interactions would already be of no use to them, except as the source of a soul to devour.

 Moreover, they would prefer this hypothetical child to be without any established ties of affection which might protect him.
 For their purposes, the child should be absolutely alone in the world, since for him to have formed even the most basic form of an attachment would give him something else to cling to.
 A “patron” as it were.